omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 len(vectors)
 ```

-A vector can be plot on a line chart by simply passing the `vectime` and
+A vector can be plotted on a line chart by simply passing the `vectime` and
 `vecvalue` arrays to `plt.plot()`:

 ```{.python .input}